dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: \text{crps}_i (N( \mu, \sigma^2),y) = \sigma ( \frac{y - \mu}{\sigma} (2 \Phi (\frac{y - \mu}{\sigma}) -1) + 2 \phi (\frac{y - \mu}{\sigma}) - \frac{1}{\sqrt{\pi}})

 In this equation, the y represents the event threshold.
 The estimated mean and standard deviation of the ensemble forecasts ( :math:`\mu \text{ and } \sigma`) are used as the parameters of the normal distribution.
-The values of the normal distribution are represented by the probability density function (PDF) denoted by :math:`\phi` and the cumulative distribution function (CDF), denoted in the above equation by :math:`\phi`.
+The values of the normal distribution are represented by the probability density function (PDF) denoted by :math:`\Phi` and the cumulative distribution function (CDF), denoted in the above equation by :math:`\phi`.

 The overall CRPS is calculated as the average of the individual measures.
 In equation form: :math:`\text{CRPS} = \text{average(crps) } = \frac{1}{N} \sum_i^N \text{crps}_i`.